dbsid/moats_rac/README.md

 ## 1.0 Introduction
 MOATS is a simple tuning tool that samples active sessions and reports top database activity in regular screen refreshes at specified intervals (similar to the TOP utility for UNIX).
 MOATS is designed to run in sqlplus only and has recommended display settings to enable screen refreshes.

 In V2.0, MOATS is extended as a RAC Dashbooard, it's now capable of monitoring the ASH and Activity Stats on all the instances.
+Just for fun, MOATS RAC can display the colourful Active Session Graph for both xterm and xterm-256color.

 Examples of how this application might be used:
 ```